jappeace/jappeaceApplication/content/authentication-in-reflex.md

   void $ flash postResult $ text .
 Text.pack . show . reqFailure
   pure $ current user <@ withSuccess postResult
 ```

 The `userInput` has remained the same as in the
 [previous blog post]({filename}/fullstack-haskell-reflex-servant.md).
-After that form we create a button,
+After the `userInput` form we create a button,
 which gives us a resulting `buttonEvt` event.
 This event only fires if the button is pressed.
 We use the `buttonEvt` to call `postLogin`.
-As input we use the dynamic `user` from the form.
+As input we use the dynamic `user` from the `userInput` form.
 This gives us a `postResultEvt`,
 an event that only fires on request completion.
 Remember `postLogin` is a function generated from our API type signature:

 ```haskell
 postLogin :: MonadWidget t m
           => Dynamic t (Either Text.Text User)